gt-tinker/qwerty/docs/project-structure.md

 The structure of this project follows below.
-For each file, relevant sections of the CGO '25 paper are written in bold in square brackets.
+For each file, relevant sections of the paper submission are written in bold in square brackets.

  * `qwerty/`: Python `qwerty` module, which also contains the code for the [Python C++ extension][3]